cuauhtlahuac/angular-first-steps/MaxCourseNotes/Routing.md

 ### Understanding navigation Paths

-- If we use relative paths ot gonna attach to the current path "servers", but if we use absolute path, it will navigate to the indicated path taking as reference de root: "/servers"
+- If we use relative paths to gonna attach to the current path "servers", but if we use absolute path, it will navigate to the indicated path taking as reference de root: "/servers"
 - We can use "../servers" to go one or two levels from the current path

 ### Styling Active Router Links